 Ranked 33rd worldwide, the Czech Republic dropped four spots compared to last year and has been surpassed by Lithuania (29th worldwide) as the top competitive economy in the CEE region.

-Same fate for Poland, which lost four places compared to the 2018 index, dropping to the 38th spot worldwide, between Slovenia and Portugal.
+Same fate for Poland, which lost four places compared to the 2018 competitiveness ranking, dropping to the 38th spot worldwide, between Slovenia and Portugal.

 Right ahead of Bulgaria and Romania, Hungary secures the same place as last year (47th).
 Slovakia, meanwhile, is the only Visegrad country to improve its position compared to 2018, moving up two spots to reach the 55th rank worldwide, right before neighbouring Ukraine.

 More generally speaking, “competitiveness across Europe has struggled to gain ground with most economies on the decline or standing still”, write IMD researchers, who note that European economies have lost ground over the past year compared to booming economies in Asia, mostly.

 First established in 1989, the IMD World Competitiveness Ranking incorporates over 250 indicators, gathered into four main categories (economic performance, government efficiency, business efficiency and infrastructure), for 63 countries around the world.